I’m retired and no longer have a laboratory. I do not analyze or “test” rocks to determine whether or not they are meteorites.

 For many years I have recommended Actlabs.
 Ask for analysis code Meteorite(ICP/ICPMS).
 I have no financial interest in Actlabs, I just know they do a good job.
 Before contacting them, however, contact me first for some advice.
 Actlabs requests a 5-gram sample (a US nickel weighs 5 grams).
 However, they can do the analysis on as little as 1 gram if you request “no LOI” (loss on ignition, i.e., % weight loss when the sample is heated to a high temperature).
 LOI is sometimes useful, but never critical, for determining whether or not a rock is a meteorite.
 Send me a copy of the report (the XLS file) that Actlabs sends you and I will tell you whether the rock composition is consistent with that of a meteorite.
 If I conclude that the composition of your rock is not consistent with any kind of meteorite, then I may not be able to tell you just what kind of rock it really is.
 Rock-type identification requires other kinds of tests.

-October, 2020: I have received results of analyses of 575 samples from Actlabs and 137 samples from other labs.
-Only 5 of the rocks have been meteoritic: 2 ordinary chondrites, 1 iron, 1 pallasite, and 1 apparent mixture (?) of meteoritic iron and terrestrial material.
-Two of the samples, I believe, were were from stones that someone had bought or inherited.
+December, 2020: I have received results of analyses of 613 samples from Actlabs and more than 100 samples from other labs.
+Only 10 of the rocks were meteorites, all ordinary chondrites.
+Half of these were from northern Africa or the Middle East and a couple, I believe, were stones that someone had bought or inherited.

 If you have a chunk of metal that you think might be an iron meteorite, you need to have it analyzed (at a minimum) for iron (Fe), nickel (Ni), chromium (Cr), and manganese (Mn).
 Unfortunately, I do not know a lab that does this cheaply.
 If somebody out there does, let me know.